gracepark01/Chronos/README.md

 The `microservice` property takes in a string.
 This should be the name of your server or microservice.
 For **Docker** containers, the name of the microservice should be the same as the name of the corresponding Docker container.

 The `interval` property is optional and takes in an integer.
 This controls the Chronos monitoring frequency.
-If this is omitted, Chronos will defualt to recording server health every 2000 ms or 2 seconds.
+If this is omitted, Chronos will default to recording server health every 2000 ms or 2 seconds.

 The `dockerized` property is optional and should be specified as `true` if the server is running inside of a Docker container.
 Otherwise, this should be `false`.
 If omitted, Chronos will assume this server is not running in a container.

 The `database` property is required and takes in the following:
 - `type` which should be a string and only supports 'MongoDB' and 'PostgreSQL'.
-- `URI` which should be a connection string the database you intend Chronos to write and record data regarding health, HTTP route tracing, and container infomation to.
+- `URI` which should be a connection string the database you intend Chronos to write and record data regarding health, HTTP route tracing, and container information to.
 A `.env` is recommended.

 - [6] isDockerized: Is this microservice running in a Docker container?
 Enter "yes" or "no".
 (Defaults to "no".)
   - IMPORTANT: When starting up the container, give it the same name that you used for the microservice, because the middleware finds the correct container ID of your container by matching the container name to the microservice name you input as 1st argument.